-Agrichemical Bulk Storage Facility RegistrationAgency: Agriculture and Rural Development
+Agrichemical Bulk Storage Facility RegistrationAgency: Agriculture and Rural Development, Department of

 The bulk storage program provides a uniform standard to guide the industry.
 Currently, over 230 bulk storage facilities are registered and inspected on an annual basis by staff in MDARD's Pesticide & Plant Pest Management Division (PPPMD).
 In addition to annually inspecting each registered facility, PPPMD staff conducts consultations with firms in the initial stages of bulk storage construction.
 Site visits are arranged with firms to discuss and provide site planning, containment, and recordkeeping assistance.